Suzuka 1000 km: Winners

 Among drivers, Kunimitsu Takahashi holds the all-time record with four overall victories at the Suzuka 1000 km.
 Five other drivers – Daisuke Ito, Ryo Michigami, Sébastien Philippe, Juichi Wakisaka, and Naoki Nagasaka (Note: Naoki Nagasaka was entered as part of the winning team in 1991 but did not drive during the race.) have won the event three times overall.

 11 previous winners of the Suzuka 1000km have also won the 24 Hours of Le Mans: Henri Pescarolo, Vern Schuppan, Masanori Sekiya, Stanley Dickens, Yannick Dalmas, Derek Warwick, JJ Lehto, André Lotterer, Benoît Tréluyer, Loïc Duval, and Kazuki Nakajima.
 In addition, Marcel Tiemann, Bernd Schneider, Frédéric Makowiecki, Maro Engel, Kelvin van der Linde, Dries Vanthoor, Frédéric Vervisch, and Raffaele Marciello have also won the Nürburgring 24 Hours.

 Other notable former winners include three-time 24 Hours of Daytona winner Bob Wollek, 1989 Japanese Grand Prix winner Alessandro Nannini, 2015 FIA World Endurance Drivers' Champion and Formula One Grand Prix winner Mark Webber, four-time Super GT GT500 Drivers' Champion Ronnie Quintarelli, all-time GT500 class wins leader Tsugio Matsuda, and 2018 and 2020 Japanese "double champion" Naoki Yamamoto.

-In recent years, the event has drawn interest from previous Formula One World Champions, many of whom had raced at Suzuka Circuit for years during their F1 careers.
+In recent years, the Suzuka 1000km has drawn interest from previous Formula One World Champions, many of whom had raced at Suzuka Circuit for years during their F1 careers.
 2009 champion Jenson Button made his Super GT debut in the 2017 running of the Suzuka 1000 km, and in 2019, two-time world champion Mika Häkkinen returned to compete at the Suzuka 10 Hours.

-Porsche has more victories in the race than any manufacturer – eleven in total, spanning from 1967 to 1994.
+Porsche has more victories in the race than any manufacturer – twelve in total, spanning from 1967 to 2026.
 The most successful Japanese marques are Honda and Toyota, who have each won the race eight times overall, just ahead of Nissan with seven victories.
 Toyota's Lexus luxury brand has also won the race five times representing Toyota in the GT500 class of Super GT, from 2006 to 2017.